LDSpits/HHS-eventweek-2019-studenten/Readme.md

    which are a kind of blueprints for classes (which is why you don't have to design them).

 If all of this is new for you, don't worry.
 We've left you examples, documentation so you know what everything does / is supposed to do.
-And we are there to help you of course.
+And we are there t``o help you of course.

 As a team, you will try and implement a game of Solitaire.
 While it is a relatively simple game, quite a lot of different features can be identified.
 A [backlog](backlog.md) of such features has been created for you.
 It is split into two categories.